willp240/antinullh/HOWTO.md

 This will load up all the pdfs, systematics, data etc. and creates the likelihood object in the same way the `llh_scan` app does, and then runs the MCMC.
 For each individual chain, you’ll have a number of files and subdirectories, some of which are the same as for `fixedosc_fit`.

+`auto_correlations.txt` contains how correlated the LLH is to the LLH at a step a different number of steps previous.
+This should hopefully be close to 0 after a few thousand steps (there is a separate `autocorrelations` app you can use to run over the outputted tree and get more information). `fit_results.txt` contains each parameter value for the maximum LLH step.

+There will also be several subdirectories produced inside the `output_directory` set in the `fit_config`. `unscaled_pdfs` will contain each of the unscaled (normalised) PDFs without any systematics applied. `asimov_dists` will contain each of the PDFs scaled to their nominal rates with nominal systematics applied.
+If you're running with `fake_data = 1` in the `fit_config`, `fakedata_dists` will contain each of the PDFs scaled to their fake data value rate with systematics applied at their fake data values.

+`postfit_dists` contains the PDFs for each event type, scaled by the event type parameter value at the maximum LLH step in this chain, with each systematic’s value at the maximum LLH step applied.
+Also saved is the sum of these.

 In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
 In each case all other parameters are marginalised over.
 The burn-in steps are automatically not included.

-`auto_correlations.txt` contains how correlated the LLH is to the LLH at a step a different number of steps previous.
-This should hopefully be close to 0 after a few thousand steps (there is a separate `autocorrelations` app you can use to run over the outputted tree and get more information). `fit_results.txt` contains each parameter value for the maximum LLH step. `scaled_dists` contains the PDFs for each event type, scaled by the event type parameter value at the maximum LLH step in this chain.
-Also saved is the sum of these, with each systematic’s value at the maximum LLH step applied.

 There will also be a root file (`fit_name_i.root`) which contains a tree.
 Each entry in the tree represents a step in the Markov Chain, and the leaves are the values of each parameter, as well as the LLH, step time, and acceptance rate.
 This is more for MCMC chain diagnostics and debugging than obtaining physics results but is useful for checking the fit has worked as expected.